 Cecil Riding was born in Hastings, Sussex but grew up near Lockerbie in Dumfries and trained as a surveyor before the war.
 After the war he travelled as a Merchant.

-He was commissioned into Highland Light Infantry in 1941.
+He was commissioned into Highland Light Infantry 28 March1941.

 He was part of D Squadron under former Auxiliary Units Intelligence Officer Major Ian Fenwick on Operation Gain in France in 1944 and took command when Fenwick was killed.
 He was awarded the Military Cross for his courage daring and resource during this operation.

 It has not been possible to confirm his service with Auxiliary Units, though it is plausible.
 We would be grateful to hear from anyone who can confirm the truth either way.

 His family were unaware of his full military career until he died and they went through the attic and found a suitcase full of his wartime belongings.
 These were all donated to Dumfries Museum.

 The Regiment, Michael Asher